ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 local finalTime = players[obj.id].finishTime - players[obj.id].startTime
 ```

 The player will receive an accurate final time of their race.
-We do this by subtracting the start time of the race away from the finish time.
+You do this by subtracting the start time of the race away from the finish time.
 This will give us the time it took for the player to run the race.

 ```lua linenums="1"
 print(finalTime)
 ```

- To test that the time is being recorded correctly, we can print out `finalTime` to the **Event Log**.
+ To test that the time is being recorded correctly, you can print out `finalTime` to the **Event Log**.

 #### Broadcast to Player